achille-martin/pyqt-crom/README.md

 To perform operations on `img.png` from `main_file.py`, it is recommended to use [importlib.resources built-in python module](https://docs.python.org/3.10/library/importlib.html#module-importlib.resources).
 The module can provide a path to the image contained within the built package.
 For instance: `with importlib.resources.path(os.path.join('root_pkg_name', 'data'), 'img.png') as path:`.

 :warning: _Multiplexed path (dotted chain of packages) only works on directories, therefore, it is necessary to reference the data package name (nested package) with `os.path.join('root_pkg_name', 'data')` instead of `root_pkg_name.data` for the built application (Android app for instance) due to how `pyqtdeploy` freezes the resources._

+:warning: _If you want to test your root python package including non-python files on your source OS, you need to include the paths of each python package with `sys.path.append`.

 :bulb: _An example of a root python package including non-python files is given in [example external project](examples/external/external_python_project) and the root package is called `externalpy_pkg`._